bkarmani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute script,creates an exec hello file
-6-multiple_permissions script grants exec and write permissions to hello file 7-everybody script assigns exec permission to all in hello file
+6-multiple_permissions script grants exec and write permissions to hello file 7-everybody script assigns exec permission to all in hello file 8-James_Bond gives all permissions to other users only